deepanshs/mrsimulator/docs/user_guide/method/method_advanced_user.rst

 Method
 ======

+While ``mrismulator``'s organization of the :ref:`spin_sys_api` object and its component objects, :ref:`site_api`, and :ref:`coupling_api` are easily understood by anyone familar with their corresponding physical concepts, the organization of the :ref:`method_api` object and its related component objects requires further explanation.

+An experimental NMR method involves a sequence of rf pulses and free evolution periods, along with sample motion (most commonly magic-angle spinning).
+In ``mrsimulator``, :ref:`method_api` object only models NMR pulse sequences that lead to a frequency-domain signal, i.e., a spectrum.

 ``mrsimulator`` is designed to be versatile in its ability to model spectra from various multi-pulse NMR methods using concepts from the `symmetry pathway approach <https://doi.org/10.1016/j.pnmrs.2010.11.003>`_.
 In this approach, a